GodBoii/Pawsitive-Strides/supabase.md

 Okay, here is a consolidated SQL script that defines the current state of your Pawsitive Strides database schema in Supabase, based on our discussion.
-This script includes table definitions, RLS policies, the `handle_new_user` trigger, the `find_nearby_users` function, and all the enhanced profile fields for pet owners and dog walkers, plus the latest Quick Ride RPC enhancements.
+This script includes table definitions, RLS policies, the `handle_new_user` trigger, the `find_nearby_users` function, all the enhanced profile fields for pet owners and dog walkers, the latest Quick Ride RPC enhancements, and the new `payments` table for Razorpay integration.

-# Recent Updates (Enhanced User Profiles & Quick Rides V6 - [Current Date])
+# Recent Updates (Payment Integration, Enhanced User Profiles & Quick Rides V7 - [Current Date])

-The schema has been enhanced to support more comprehensive user profiles and a robust "Quick Ride" feature.
+The schema has been enhanced to support:
+- **Razorpay Payment Integration**: A new `payments` table has been added to track subscription payments.
+The `profiles` table's `subscription_status` and `plan` fields are updated upon successful payment.
+- **Comprehensive User Profiles**: More detailed fields for both pet owners and dog walkers.
+- **Robust "Quick Ride" Feature**: On-demand walking jobs with refined RPC functions.

 ## Pet Owner Enhancements:
 - `emergency_contact_name`: Optional emergency contact person